irek02/tech-lead-notes/README.md

 ## Categories

-Business / Goals / Communication
+### Business / Goals / Communication

 * Ensure the code addresses business needs.
-* Liaise with the BA (bis analyst) to ensure the team is aligned with the product vision and business direction.
+* Ensure the team is aligned with the product vision and business direction.
-* Evaluate effort/time investment towards business vision.
-* Achieve optimal outcome by balancing cost and value.
-* Keep three todo lists: today, near-term, long-term.
+* Ensure that the delivered change also delivers value.
+* Work backwards from the delivery date and initial vision.
+* Work with the business to understand how much work can be done and help prioritize.
 * Learn to manage priorities from multiple steakholders and the team.
 * Learn to work under pressure.
 Slipping on the discipline is unprofessional and will be costly.
+* Learn to find solutions to ill-defined problems.
-* Do not over commit without without the teams involvement.
+* Do not over commit without the teams involvement.
 * When disagreeing with something, understand whether it jeapardizes the project or just a personal preference.
 * Remain non-emotional.
-Make decision after you heard everyone and stick to it.
-However, let other have a victory once in a while.
+Make decisions after you heard everyone and stick to it.
+However, let others have a victory once in a while.
 * Make personal connections for more effective work.
 * Learn to communicate with non-technical people.
 Use diagrams, whiteboard, metaphors, simple language without acronyms and tech terms.
+* Explain things to managemtn by drawing dependency diagrams.
 * Expose risks to external steakholders and lobby for resources to address them.
-* Find balance in delivery pace and code quality to satisfy both the team and the business.
-* Ensure the team nonfunctional goals (test coverage, use of specific technology) are in line with business (end user) requirements.
+* Ensure the team's nonfunctional goals (test coverage, use of specific technology) are in line with business (end user) requirements.
+* Spending time on software quality without ultimately benefiting the customer is waste.
 * Never make any assumptions.
 If you do, then document it.
-* Learn Mikago method.
-Explain things to managemtn by drawing dependency diagrams.
-* Ensure that the delivered change also delivers value.
-* Spending time on software quality without ultimately benefiting the customer is waste.
-* Help the project from the business and technical perspective but never spend 100% of time in only one area for too long.
 * Make everything visible.
-* Learn to find solutions to ill-defined problems.
+* Achieve optimal outcome by balancing cost and value.
+* Keep three todo lists: today, near-term, long-term.

-Big picture / System thinking / Future state / Vision / Architecture / Matching requirements / Non-functional reqs
+### Big picture / System thinking / Future state / Vision / Architecture / Matching requirements / Non-functional reqs

-* Focus on the overall vision.
-* Understand the big picture.
+* Focus on the overall vision, understand the big picture.
 * Consider how the application fits into the whole ecosystem.
-* Evaluate decisions with a long-term view.
-* Consider fearutes impact on the overall system.
+* Evaluate decisions with a long-term view: Consider a fearute's impact on the overall system.
 Does it make it hard to add features tomorrow?
-* Look at the consequences that a choice has on others and future work/rework.
-* Be concerned if a choice makes it difficult to change the system tomorrow.
-Make others aware of it.
+Make others aware.
 * Understand requirements and constraints, design high-level architecture, then evolve it over time.
-* Understand the difference between short-term and long-term decisions.
-* Work backwards from the delivery date and initial vision.
+Work with the team to specify shapes, patterns, inner structure, logic and then work with the team implementing it.
+* Learn about cross-functional (non-functional) requirements.
+* Shape the overall solution that meets all requirements.
 * Steer technical vision and arch changes
-* Step back to see if the project still heading in the right dierection.
+* Step back to see if the project still heading in the right direction.
-* Shape the overall solution that meets all requirements.
 * Understand the layered architecture, hexagonal architecture, DDD, the Connascence and how to remove it.
-* Work with the team to specify shapes, patterns, innder structure, logic and then work with the team implementing it.
 * Recognize the root cause and not be distracted by symptoms.
-* Learn about cross-functional (non-functional) requirements.
-* Work with the business to understand how much work can be done and help prioritize.

-Motivate / Lead / Enable success
+### Motivate / Lead / Enable success

 * Facilitate tech discussions.
 * Lead in good design and architecture.